 The table is easy to initialize for Leaf nodes, as the only valid signature contains the empty coloring and ordering function.
-For an Introduce node that adds u to a bag containing $B_t$ we consider all signatures $(c,\sigma)$ of contained in the table of the child bag.
-For each such signature we construct a signature $(c', \sigma')$ which is consistent with $(c,\sigma)$ but also colors u and places it somewhere in the ordering (we consider all such possibilities).
-For each $(c', \sigma')$ we delete this signature if u has a neighbor in the bag who is assigned the same color by c' but such that their arc violates the topological ordering $\sigma'$ .
+For an Introduce node that adds u to a bag containing B_t we consider all signatures (c, σ) of contained in the table of the child bag.
+For each such signature we construct a signature (c', σ') which is consistent with (c, σ) but also colors u and places it somewhere in the ordering (we consider all such possibilities).
+For each (c', σ') we delete this signature if u has a neighbor in the bag who is assigned the same color by c' but such that their arc violates the topological ordering σ' .
 We keep all other produced signatures.
-To see that this is correct observe that u has no neighbors in $B_t^{\downarrow} \setminus B_t$ , because all bags are separators, so if we produce an ordering of $B_t^{\downarrow}$ consistent with $\sigma'$ the only arcs incident on u that could violate it are contained in the bag (and have been checked).
+To see that this is correct observe that u has no neighbors in $B_t^{\downarrow} \setminus B_t$, because all bags are separators, so if we produce an ordering of B_t^{\downarrow} consistent with σ' the only arcs incident on u that could violate it are contained in the bag (and have been checked).
 For Forget nodes the table is easily update by keeping only the restrictions of valid signatures to the new bag.
-Finally, for Join nodes we keep a signature $(c, \sigma)$ if and only if it is valid for both sub-trees.
-Again this is correct because nodes of one sub-tree not contained in the bag do not have neighbors in the other sub-tree, so as long as we produce an ordering consistent with $\sigma$ we can concatenate we cannot violate the topological ordering condition.
+Finally, for Join nodes we keep a signature (c, σ) if and only if it is valid for both sub-trees.
+Again this is correct because nodes of one sub-tree not contained in the bag do not have neighbors in the other sub-tree, so as long as we produce an ordering consistent with σ we can concatenate we cannot violate the topological ordering condition.

-For the running time observe that the size of the DP table is $k^{\text{tw}}(\text{tw!})$ , because we consider all colorings and all ordering of each bag.
+For the running time observe that the size of the DP table is $k^{\text{tw}}(\text{tw}!)$, because we consider all colorings and all ordering of each bag.
 In Introduce nodes we spend polynomial time for each entry of the child node (checking all placements of the new vertex), while computation in Join nodes can be performed in time linear in the size of the table.
-So the running time is in the end $k^{\text{tw}}(\text{tw!})n^{O(1)}$ .
+So the running time is in the end $k^{\text{tw}}(\text{tw}!)n^{O(1)}$.

-As we explained, even though Theorem 7 implies that Digraph Coloring is FPT parameterized by treewidth, the complexity it gives is significantly worse than the complexity of Coloring, which is essentially $k^{\rm tw}$ .
+As we explained, even though Theorem 9 implies that DIGRAPH COLORING is FPT parameterized by treewidth, the complexity it gives is significantly worse than the complexity of COLORING, which is essentially k^{tw} .
 Our main result in this section is to show that this is likely to be inevitable, even if we focus on the more restricted case of treedepth and 2 colors.

-Theorem 8 If there exists an algorithm which decides if a given digraph on n vertices and (undirected) treedepth td is 2-colorable in time $td^{o(td)}n^{O(1)}$ , then the ETH is false.
+▶ Theorem 10.
+If there exists an algorithm which decides if a given digraph on n vertices and (undirected) treedepth td is 2-colorable in time $td^{o(td)}n^{O(1)}$, then the ETH is false.

-Proof Suppose we are given a 3-SAT formula $\phi$ with n variables and m clauses.
-We will produce a digraph G such that $|V(G)| = 2^{O(n/\log n)}m$ and $\mathrm{td}(G) = O(n/\log n)$ and G is 2-colorable if and only if $\phi$ is satisfiable.
-Before we proceed, observe that if we can construct such a graph the theorem follows, as an algorithm with running time $O^(\mathrm{td}^{o(td)})$ for 2-coloring G would decide the satisfiability of $\phi$ in time $2^{o(n)}$ .
+Proof.
+Suppose we are given a 3-SAT formula φ with n variables and m clauses.
+We will produce a digraph G such that $|V(G)| = 2^{O(n/\log n)}m$ and $\operatorname{td}(G) = O(n/\log n)$ and G is 2-colorable if and only if φ is satisfiable.
+Before we proceed, observe that if we can construct such a graph the theorem follows, as an algorithm with running time $O^(\operatorname{td}^{o(td)})$ for 2-coloring G would decide the satisfiability of φ in time $2^{o(n)}$.